mann-patel07/AAPL-TrendFollowing-Backtest/README.md

 Buy-and-hold outperformed the strategy on both raw and risk-adjusted returns.
 The strategy made 18 round-trip trades over the period, spending about 65% of the time in the market.
 Transaction costs accounted for roughly 1.8% of cumulative return — verified directly in the notebook by comparing results with and without costs — so the underperformance is mainly about missed time in the market during recoveries, not trading fees.

-Numbers reflect a run against live yfinance data on [FILL IN THE DATE YOU ACTUALLY RAN IT].
+Numbers reflect a run against live yfinance data on 09/02/2026.
 Re-running later may produce slightly different results if the underlying price data or T-bill rate series is revised.

 ## What I did